sous-chefs/etcd/README.md

 end
 ```

+## etcd_installation_docker
+The `etcd_installation_docker` resource uses the `docker_image` resource
+to pull an image to the DOCKER_HOST.

 #### Properties
-- `version` - The desired version of docker.
-Used to calculate source.
+- `repo` - The image name to pull.
+Defaults to 'quay.io/coreos/etcd'
-- `source` - Path to network accessible Docker binary.
-Ignores version
+- `tag` - The image tag to pull.
-- `checksum` - SHA-256
+- `version` - String used to calculate tag string when tag is ommited.
+  Defaults to '2.2.2'

 ## etcd_service_manager
 The `etcd_service_manager` resource auto-selects one of the below